Graph Neural Networks are Inherently Good Generalizers: Insights by Bridging GNNs and MLPs: More Discussions and Conclusion

 \section{More Discussions and Conclusion}

-\textbf{Other sources of performance gap between MLP and GNN / When PMLP fails?\;} Besides the intrinsic generalizability of GNNs that is revealed by the performance gain from MLP to PMLP in this work, we note that there are some other less significant but non-negligible sources that attributes to the performance gap between GNN and MLP in node prediction tasks:
+\paragraph{Other sources of performance gap between MLP and GNN / When PMLP fails?} Besides the intrinsic generalizability of GNNs that is revealed by the performance gain from MLP to PMLP in this work, we note that there are some other less significant but non-negligible sources that attributes to the performance gap between GNN and MLP in node prediction tasks:

-$\bullet$\; \textbf{Expressiveness:} While our experiments find that GNNs and PMLPs can perform similarly in most cases, showing great advantage over MLPs in generalization, in practice, there still exists a certain gap between their expressiveness, which can be amplified in large datasets and cause certain degrees of performance difference.
+$\bullet$\; \textbf{Expressiveness:} While our experiments find that GNNs and PMLPs can perform similarly in most cases, showing great advantage over MLPs in generalization, in practice, there still exists a certain gap between their expressiveness, which can be amplified in large datasets and causes certain degrees of performance difference.
 This is reflected by our experiments on three large-scale datasets.
-Despite that, we can see from Table~\ref{tab_large} that the intrinsic generalizability of GNN (corresponding to $\Delta_{mlp}$) is still the major source of performance gain from MLP, and requires further in-depth investigation.
+Despite that, we can see from Table~\ref{tab_large} that the intrinsic generalizability of GNN (corresponding to $\Delta_{mlp}$) is still the major source of performance gain from MLP.

-$\bullet$\; \textbf{Semi-Supervised / Transductive Learning:} As our default experimental setting, inductive learning ensures that testing samples are unobserved during training and keeps the comparison among models fair and reasonable.
+$\bullet$\; \textbf{Semi-Supervised / Transductive Learning:} As our default experimental setting, inductive learning ensures that testing samples are unobserved during training and keeps the comparison among models fair.
 However in practice, the ability to leverage the information of unlabeled nodes in training is a well-known advantage of GNN (but not the advantage of PMLP).
-Indeed, we also empirically find that PMLP, combined with some classic semi-supervised learning methods such as manifold regularization~\citep{belkin2006manifold} and label propagation~\citep{zhu2003semi} can again approach GNN in semi-supervised learning setting.
-Therefore, it would also be valuable to theoretically study the efficacy of GNN in terms of how it benefits from unlabeled nodes in training in comparison with other semi-supervised learning methods.
+Still, PMLP can be used in transductive setting with training techniques as described in Sec.~\ref{sec-exp-trans}.